Dancing can change lives.

 The What Dance Can Do Project is…

-- A philanthropic and artistic start up : we hope to trigger the interest and generosity of partners to fund our first projects.
-First initiative supported : build a dance studio in the township of Gugulethu (South Africa) for the young students of the iKapa dance program.
-Longer term, we want to help organizations that use dance as a leverage for social inclusion and youth development.
+- A philanthropic and artistic start up (our legal status is of a non profit organization, “Verein”).
+All team members are volunteers.
+We hope to trigger the interest and generosity of partners to fund our first projects.
+We partner with organizations that use dance as a leverage for social inclusion and youth development.
 Dancing can be life-changing for children and young adults.
 The organizations we aim to support work for the physical, mental and emotional well being of disadvantaged youths.
 They also encourage, empower, educate and nurture aspiring artists from disadvantaged backgrounds and promote ballet among financially disadvantaged audiences.
-We will identify and select such programs world-wide and support them start, sustain and grow their action.
+We are growing a network of local associative players to organize dance workshops (for children and local instructors) and potentially support students with high potential to access high quality training longer term (through scholarships).